kacperziubinsky/Architekt/README.md

 # Architekt
-Original Wordpress template, making from figma scratch.
+Website was create from figma scratch.
+All structures come from graphic design.

 ## Used things:
 -HTML & CSS,